2 2 2 2 2 2 --}}

 National sports

 Rugby all year round (go the All Blacks!).
-Netball for women in winter, and cricket in summer.
+Netball in winter, and cricket in summer.

 National icons